selimaynigul/voting-app/README.md

 # Voting App

-A simple two-tier voting application where users can vote for either Cat or Dog.
+A simple two-tier voting application where users can vote for either Messi or Ronaldo.
 Votes are stored in a database.
 This project demonstrates DevOps practices such as containerization, orchestration, and deployment on a local Kubernetes cluster using Kind.

 ![Web App Screenshot](assets/screenshot.png)